Rudolf Buchheim

 Rudolf Buchheim (1 March 1820 – 25 December 1879) was a German pharmacologist born in Bautzen (Budziszyn).

 Rudolf Bucheim and his well-known student, chemist Oswald Schmiedeberg (1838–1921) are considered to be the founders of modern pharmacology, with Bucheim sometimes described as the "Father of Pharmacology".

 Career

-On January 7, 1845 Buchheim received his doctorate from the University of Leipzig and in 1847 he accepted a position an associate professor of pharmacology, dietetics, history of medicine and medical literature at the University of Dorpat.
+On January 7, 1845 Buchheim received his doctorate from the University of Leipzig and on 28 February in 1847 he accepted a position as an associate professor of pharmacology, dietetics, history of medicine and medical literature at the Imperial University of Dorpat.
 He converted part of his own home into the first pharmacological laboratory, financing the research himself and training his students there.
 In 1849 he was chosen as a full professor of pharmacology.
 By 1856 he had established the first pharmacological institute at Dorpat, moving into the laboratory space even before it was finished.
 In 1866 Buchheim received an offer of a professorship from the University of Giessen, where he remained until his death.